arnoson/kirby-template-sugar/README.md

 ## How Does It Work

-To make this work, your template files need to be compiled into regular php, similar to how other template languages work.
+Your template files need to be compiled into regular php, similar to how other template languages work.
 But the goal of this project is not to create a new full-fledged template language for Kirby.
 Instead it embraces the existing php templates and just adds a little sugar where they tend to get too messy.
 You still write php/html (with syntax highlighting, intellisense, ...) and add a special `<snippet>`, `<slot>` or `<layout>` tag here and there to keep things tidy.

 ## Getting Started